benstanisclasse/Movie-Organizer-Script/README.md

-Sure!
-Below is a detailed explanation suitable for a GitHub README file:

----

 # Movie Organizer Script

 This Python script organizes movie files into a structure suitable for use with media server software like Plex.
 It moves movie files from a source directory to a destination directory, placing each movie into its own folder named after the movie title and year of release.